FrankFlitton/Personal-Website/content/pages/home.md

 ---
 data: 123
 ---
-I believe a great piece of software is like a great guitar: it feels great to use, looks amazing, and the musician can create amazing music for everyone to enjoy.

-I grew up in the music industry and cut my teeth programming music plugins, websites, and designing album packages.
-Realizing that UX was at the heart of great software, I attended design school to learn how to create scalable communication systems while teaching myself to code.

-Throughout my career I’ve built CMS sites for local and national businesses, instructional courses for the University of Waterloo, and digital campaigns for ad agencies.
-These experiences helped me understand how businesses work and how technology solves their problems.
+In my view, exceptional software parallels a fine guitar: intuitively usable, aesthetically pleasing, and empowering users to create remarkable outcomes.
+My journey in technology began in the music industry, where I honed my skills in developing music plugins, creating websites, and designing album artwork.
+Recognizing the pivotal role of User Experience (UX) in software excellence, I pursued design education to master scalable communication systems, concurrently enhancing my coding expertise.

+My career has spanned a range of projects, including the crucible of leading digital campaigns in advertising, creating educational materials for the University of Waterloo, and full stack APIs, React, and iOS applications.
+My tenure at Google as a UX Engineer and at TD Bank have enriched my understanding of how technology can address business challenges.

-I have lead software engineering teams at startups and enterprise companies, building full-stack products with front-end and back-end, database, and containerized cloud infrastructure.
-I’ve also gained experience prototyping solutions for cross platform iOS and Android apps, and embedding AI models into web APIs.
+I have led software engineering teams in both startups and large enterprises, focusing on delivering comprehensive full-stack products.
+This includes expertise in front-end, back-end, database management, and cloud-based infrastructures.
+My skills extend to prototyping cross-platform applications for iOS and Android and integrating AI models into web APIs.

-Currently I'm a UX Engineer at Google responsible for front end development and UX design.
-In my spare time, I create audio production software and custom design ops tooling (Sketch plugins and Python tooling) to help me manage large UI/UX projects.
+My passion for audio production software and developing custom design operations tools (like Figma plugins, Chrome extensions, and Python scripts) continues to drive my interest in managing large UI/UX projects.